tomaszmichalak/coding-interview/README.md

 # Coding Interview

-This repository contains coding interview practice problems and solutions.
+This repository contains coding interview practice problems and solutions from various sources.

+I decided to use Python as the main language for solving these problems - I want to improve my Python skills as well.
+It is free to use any code from this repository for your own learning and practice.

 ## How to run